r-moeritz/swissdutch/README.rst

 Pre-alpha.
 At this stage the library is not yet usable for a full tournament as the following functionality has not yet been implemented.
 Watch this space!

-1. Exchanges
+1. Exchanges (partially implemented)
 2. Backtracking
 3. Lowering requirements
-4. Exceptions for top scorers
+4. Exceptions for top scorers in the last round

 License
 -------